cado-security/product-help/docs/cado/manage/users-authentication/sso/azure-ad.md

    - Go to the **Authentication** blade.
      ![Azure Authentication](/img/azure-authentication.png)
    - Click **Add a Platform**.
    - Select **Web** and input your redirect URL.
-This should be the URL you use to access Cado in your browser, including the `/login` path.
+This should be the URL you use to access / Forensic Acquisition and Investigation in your browser, including the `/login` path.
 Example: `https://my.cado.instance/login`.

 9. **Add API Permissions**:
    - Go to the **API Permissions** blade.